stingalleman/awesome-audiovisual/README.md

 - [QLab Cookbook](https://qlab.app/cookbook/) - The cookbook is a collection of projects, examples, and experiments using a broad range of QLab programming techniques including AppleScript, OSC, external control using QLab Remote, third-party MIDI and OSC controllers, and other software.
 - [/r/lightingdesign](reddit.com/r/lightingdesign/) - The Reddit community for lighting designers worldwide.
 - [/r/techtheatre](reddit.com/r/techtheatre/) - The reddit community for all production designers and technicians!

-## Graphics

-- [GIMP](https://www.gimp.org/) - GIMP is a cross-platform image editor available for GNU/Linux, OS X, Windows and more operating systems.
-- [Inkscape](https://inkscape.org/) - Inkscape is a professional vector graphics editor for Linux, Windows and macOS.

 ## Misc/other